binaryphile/binaryphile.github.io/_posts/2018-07-30-approach-bash-like-a-developer-part-6-outline-script.md

 main "$@"
 {% endhighlight %}

-I follow the boilerplate practice of handing any script arguments to main with `"$@"`.
+The functions are defined at the top, and then main is finally put into action where it is called at the bottom.
+Any script arguments are handed to main via `"$@"`.

-With more sophisticated scripts which take switches and named arguments, I typically parse those outside of *main* and pass the processed values to *main*.
+With more sophisticated scripts which take switches and named arguments, it's acceptable to parse those outside of *main* and pass the processed values to *main*.

 To Run or Not to Run
 --------------------

-Now that we have a runnable script, our test won't work properly since it relies on the source file not doing anything but offering a set of functions.
-Now the script will be run when we source it in test, which is certainly undesirable.
+Now that we have a runnable script, our test won't work properly since it relies on the source file to not actually do anything when we source it.
+Now the script will run *main* when we source it in test, which is certainly undesirable.

-We can make it work in both situations by detecting whether the script has been sourced:
+We can make it do the appropriate thing both in test when sourced, as well as in practice when run, by detecting whether the script has been
+sourced:

 {% highlight bash %}
 #!/usr/bin/env bash